Tableau Line Chart

-For the Tableau Line Chart demo, we use the data source we built in our previous article.
-So, visit Data Labels in Reports article to know the Tableau Data Source.
+For the Line Chart demo, we use the data source we built in our previous article.
+So, visit the Data Labels in Reports article to know the Tableau Data Source.

 Tableau Line Chart Example

-If that is not the case, please click the Show Me tab and select the shown Tableau Line Chart option.
+If that is not the case, please click the Show Me tab and select the Line Chart option.

 Tableau Line Chart using Multiple Measures

 We can also create this using multiple measures.
 It can help us to compare the trend line of Sales and Profit.
-To create a Line Chart First, Drag and Drop the Total product Sale from the Measures Region to the Rows Shelf.
+To create a Line Chart, First, Drag, and Drop the Total product Sales from the Measures Region to the Rows Shelf.
 Since it is a Measure value, Total product Sales will aggregate to the default Sum.
 Once you drag them, another one will generate the product cost.

 Let us change the value from Year to All months present in each year to see the detailed monthly sales (trend)